 Sr. No Particulars 117.
-A body corporate (whether a company within the Representation of a body meaning of the Act or not) may, if it is member or corporate. creditor of the Company (including being a holder of debentures) authorise such person by resolution of its Board of Directors, as it thinks fit, in accordance with the provisions of Section 113 of the Act to act as its representative at any Meeting of the members or creditors of the Company or debentures holders of the Company.
+A body corporate (whether a company within the Representation of a body meaning of the Act or not) may, if it is member or corporate. creditor of the Company (including being a holder of - debentures) authorise such person by resolution of its Board of Directors, as it thinks fit, in accordance with the provisions of Section 113 of the Act to act as its representative at any Meeting of the members or creditors of the Company or debentures holders of the Company.
 A person authorised by resolution as aforesaid shall be entitled to exercise the same rights and powers (including the right to vote by proxy) on behalf of the body corporate as if it were an individual member, creditor or holder of debentures of the Company.
 118. (a) A member paying the whole or a part of the amount Members paying money in remaining unpaid on any share held by him advance. although no part of that amount has been called up, shall not be entitled to any voting rights in respect of the moneys paid until the same would, but for this payment, become presently payable. (b) A member is not prohibited from exercising his Members not prohibited if voting rights on the ground that he has not held his share not held for any shares or interest in the Company for any specified specified period. period preceding the date on which the vote was taken.
 119. Any person entitled under Article 73 (transmission Votes in respect of shares of clause) to transfer any share may vote at any General deceased or insolvent Meeting in respect thereof in the same manner as if he members. were the registered holder of such shares, provided that at least forty-eight hours before the time of holding the meeting or adjourned meeting, as the case may be at which he proposes to vote he shall satisfy the Directors of his right to transfer such shares and give such indemnify (if any) as the Directors may require or the directors shall have previously admitted his right to vote at such meeting in respect thereof.
-120. No Member shall be entitled to vote on a show of hands No votes by proxy on show of unless such member is present personally or by attorney hands. or is a body Corporate present by a representative duly Authorised under the provisions of the Act in which case such members, attorney or representative may vote on a show of hands as if he were a Member of the Company.
+120. No Member shall be entitled to vote on a show of hands No votes by proxy on show of 120. unless such member is present personally or by attorney hands. or is a body Corporate present by a representative duly intings.
+Authorised under the provisions of the Act in which case such members, attorney or representative may vote on a show of hands as if he were a Member of the Company.
 In the case of a Body Corporate the production at the meeting of a copy of such resolution duly signed by a Director or Secretary of such Body Corporate and certified by him as being a true copy of the resolution shall be accepted by the Company as sufficient evidence of the authority of the appointment.
-121. The instrument appointing a proxy and the power-of- Appointment of a Proxy.
-141. 121. attorney or other authority, if any, under which it is 121. attorney or other authority, if any, under which it is signed or a notarised copy of that power or authority, 121.
-121. signed or a notarised copy of that power or authority,
+121. The instrument appointing a proxy and the power-of- Appointment of a Proxy. attorney or other authority, if any, under which it is , signed or a notarised copy of that power or authority, shall be deposited at the registered office of the company not less than 48 hours before the time for holding the meeting or adjourned meeting at which the person